 10. Fix the Second Vertical Piece of Architrave

 You’re now ready to fix the second vertical-fitting piece of architrave.
-Run a bead of wood glue all the way down the piece of architrave.
-Fit the vertical piece of architrave along your pre-marked margins and hammer in a few oval nails to secure it to the frame.
+Run a bead of wood glue along the full length of the architrave.
+Fit the vertical architrave piece along your pre-marked margins and hammer in a few oval nails to secure it to the frame.

 11. Fix the Horizontal Piece of Architrave

 12. Double Check Everything Fits

-Double-check to ensure all mitred edges fit perfectly together, and everything is nice and square.
+Double-check to ensure all mitred edges fit perfectly together and everything is nice and square.
 If any adjustments need to be made, you can easily pull the oval nails out and readjust.
-Once everything fits perfectly, hammer all existing nails all the way in.
+Once everything fits perfectly, hammer in all existing nails.

 13. Use Nail Punch

 You’re now ready to use your nail punch to hit the nail heads beneath the surface of the wood.

 14. Fill Nail Holes